softprops/tiny-dynamo/README.md

 #### Reqwest

-the `reqwest` feature provides a `reqwest_requests::Reqwest` backend for sending requests.
-Currently using a blocking client.
+the `reqwest` feature provides a `reqwest_requests::Reqwest` backend for sending requests, currently using a blocking client.
 An async feature is planned for the future

 ```toml
 [dependencies]